MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-default-network-access-policies-virtual-machines.md

 You can attach default policies to a VM in two ways:

-- When creating a VM.
+- During VM creation.
 You'll need to attach the VM to a logical network (traditional VLAN network) or an SDN virtual network.
-- After the VM is created.
+- Post VM creation.

 ### Create and attach networks